anturny/Iris_Dataset_Example/README.md

 ```

 ## How to Use
 - To utilize this code, a Python environment is installed.
-Download the Iris_Decision_Tree.py file onto your computer into a folder.
+Download the Iris.csv file onto your computer into a folder.
 Then open that folder/file on VSCode.

 ## Error Handling
 - This project does not have any error handling.